 - Student qualifies for the

-free lunch program (Note: Students who qualify for reduced lunch prices are not eligible for a free bus pass)
+free lunch program based on household income information (Note: Students who qualify for reduced lunch prices are not eligible for a free bus pass)

 - Student is a foster child

 Special Education plan includes regular transportation as a related service